 You are not required to use every control recommended by a registered code of practice, only to do what is reasonably practicable in your specific circumstances.
 Some control measures may not be suitable for your workplace or procedures; some equipment or training may not be available.
 You may need to use other measures to manage the same risks.
 You may also choose to use other measures so long as they achieve the same or a better level of safety as those recommended by the code.

 In some situations, there may be no suitable controls for a particular risk.
-If the risk is serious and can’t be eliminated or minimised, then you will need to find another way of performing the activity.
+If the risk is serious and can’t be eliminated or minimised, you may need to stop performing the activity.

 Once you have worked out the controls that will be effective at eliminating or minimising the risks that you have identified in your business, you should document the risk assessment and the proposed controls and see that these are implemented in your operations.
 This will require communication, changes to procedures and training across the board, including with business partners.
 It may also require expenditure on new resources, including in your workforce.
 Your business will be better able to implement these changes where there is full support from the executives and management of your business.